jamesnulliu/jamesnulliu.github.io/content/blogs/create-a-libtorch-project/index.md

 Particularly, "[./pyproject.toml](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/pyproject.toml)" and "[./setup.py](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/setup.py)" defines what will happen when you run `pip install .` in the root directory of the project.
 I created `CMakeExtention` and `CMakeBuild` ([here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/setup.py#L23-L66)) and pass them to `setup` function ([here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/setup.py#L91-L99)) so that the C++ (under "./csrc/") will be built and installed before installing the python package.

-You can easily understand what I did by reading the source code of these two files.
-And there is only one thing I want to mention here.
+You can easily understand what I did by reading the source code of these two files 👀, and there is only one thing I want to mention here.

 Based on [2.
 Create a C++, CUDA and LibTorch Project](#2-create-a-c-cuda-and-libtorch-project), you should find that the generated shared library is under `./build/lib` ending with `.so` on linux or `.dll` on windows.
 Additionally, I added an install procedure [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/setup.py#L60-L66) which will copy the shared libraries to "./src/pmpp/_torch_ops". "[./src/pmpp](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/tree/cf690614d004aa647aefccb8db3eac83255cb99e/src/pmpp)" is already an existing directory being the root of the actual python package, and "./src/pmpp/_torch_ops" will be created automatically while installing the shared libraries.